Due to the uncertain legal situation in Germany, I have to label this article as advertising, even if I have not received any money for it.

-Maybe I’m indeed “dumb and weird,” but for the beauty of our world I joyfully am this way.
+Maybe I’m indeed “limited and weird,” but I’m fond of the beauty of our world.

 If you are also interested in environmental protection or just want to inform me, I recommend you the homepage of Utopia.
 This is a personal recommendation, because it has been my favorite homepage for sustainability for over 10 years.